 - All: the default of no time filter

-The number in blue next to the button label is an indicator of the number of files that fall into each filter.
+The number in blue next to the button label indicates the number of files that fall into each filter.

 You can also expand the number of columns shown within the files page to include eSign related data.

 Simply click on the Configure Columns button shown here:

 You can create a persistent filter by clicking the Configure Sticky Filter button in the right hand corner of the screen.